 Still, SaGa Scarlet Grace: Ambitions did something I didn’t think a SaGa game could do: it made me fall in love with it.
 Sure, it can still be a little obtuse, and there’s still a big element of randomness to learning new skills or roles while having to pay a lot more attention to your surroundings than in other RPGs, but the latest entry in the SaGa series is probably the most rewarding, forgiving and satisfying of the bunch.
 If you only get the chance to play one SaGa game, make sure it’s this one.

-This review is based on a free review copy provided to RPGFan by the developer.
-Also, a former RPGFan editor, Stephen Meyerink, worked on this game.
-These relationships in no way influenced the reviewer's opinion of the game or its final score.
+A former RPGFan editor, Stephen Meyerink, worked on this game.
+These relationships in no way influenced the reviewer’s opinion of the game or its final score.